Kampfretter

 As part of personnel recovery Kampfretter units are tasked with the recovery of air crews and personnel in hazardous regions or behind enemy lines.

 Selection and training

 Candidates for serving as part of the Kampfretter units are recruited from the German Air Force Regiment.
-In order to increase the number of candidates, recruitment is being opened continuously for members of the German Army's Rapid Forces Division.
+In order to increase the number of candidates, recruitment is being opened for every active duty member of the german armed forces.
 The completion of basic infantry training and an enlistment of 20 years is required for prospective members.

 Candidates undergo a strict selection process which is followed by training in: